Critical Reasoning

 Curiosity

-Continuous Self-Optimization
+Continuous Self-Optimisation

 Common need